ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/ucsc/lbl/aidrin/20250612-Harish_Balaji/index.md

 ---
-title: Improving AI Data Pipelines in AIDRIN: A Privacy-Centric and Multimodal Expansion
+title: "Improving AI Data Pipelines in AIDRIN: A Privacy-Centric and Multimodal Expansion"
 summary: Enhancing AIDRIN with privacy metrics and multimodal support under mentorship from LBNL researchers as part of GSoC 2025.
 authors:
 - harishbalaji